 He is married with children.

-Dapo Olorunyomi is an award-winning reporter and editor with varied experience in Nigeria and internationally. he was one of the two only Nigerian past recipients of the International Editor of the Year Award, of the Freedom to Write prize and the Press Freedom award from PEN (West) and of the National Association of Black Journalists respectively.
+Dapo Olorunyomi is an award-winning reporter and editor with varied experience in Nigeria and internationally.
+He was one of the two only Nigerian past recipients of the International Editor of the Year Award.
+He has also won the Freedom to Write prize and the Press Freedom award from PEN (West) and of the National Association of Black Journalists respectively.